indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 > <footer><strong>Eric Ries</strong> &mdash; <a href="http://www.startuplessonslearned.com/2009/02/work-in-small-batches.html">StartUp Lessons Learned</a></footer>

 A classic example is an annual production deployment schedule.
-If a deployment is done once a year, the batch size is huge; a year's worth of work being deployed in a single step.
+If a deployment is done once a year, the batch size is enormous; a year's worth being is deployed in a single step.
 Similarly to the car plant, if anything goes wrong, the entire batch has to be rolled back.
 Extra effort must then be put into redoing work that was considered done.
-And to add insult to injury, it's difficult to find and fix the issues that caused the deployment to fail if they were introduced, say, 6 months ago.
+And to add insult to injury, it's challenging to find and fix the issues that caused the deployment to fail if introduced, say, 6 months ago.

 <figure class="align-center">
   <img src="{{ '/images/2020-04-01-3-ways-of-devops/large-batch.png' | absolute_url }}" alt="Diagram depicting time on the x-axis and number of changes on the y-axis.
 The more time passes, the larger the batch size.">